docQodly/docs/docs/language/EntitySelectionClass.md

 You must use a criteria parameter to define how the entities must be sorted.
 Two different parameters are supported:

-*	*pathString* (Text): this parameter contains a formula made of 1 to X attribute paths and (optionally) sort orders, separated by commas.
+*	*pathString* (string): this parameter contains a formula made of 1 to X attribute paths and (optionally) sort orders, separated by commas.
 The syntax is:

 ```qs
 "attributePath1 {desc or asc}, attributePath2 {desc or asc},..."